Expert View on

 Unfortunately, the optimization of work on messy initial data doesn’t seem visible now, since the problems that arise with the input are diverse and rarely repeat themselves.
 Either it’s the layout, input format, or the faults and lapses in the original dictionary, the issues are always unique.

 However, we do apply wits and tricks to solve each of the problems individually.

 Once we started to work on Hindi Mono, we came across the challenge of compounds structures.
 Native speaker testing determined that around 22,000 of compounds required manual verification for the tilde-replacement problem.
 To solve this puzzle, we raised massive content volume in Hindi and combed the examples to determine the patterns of compound building and eliminate tilde factor.
 Thus, 22,000 variations that required manual check scaled down to 800 and one week of work.
 If not for this optimization solution, it might have taken 3-4 months for a linguist to go though all the entries.

 That was a great example of strategic thinking, but this is only a single issue.
 For now, the optimization of initial data ordering and cleaning rests on the artists of data munging or wrangling.

 The Future of DCF

 The best thing about the platform that we have developed is its scalability for linguistic-related projects, lexical data conversion, and possibly, data conversion in general.
 For now it’s hard to predict how this system can be applied to other projects.
-However, the expertise that Digiteum has nurtured along the way of DCF development, definitely, has multiple application.
+However, the expertise that Digiteum has nurtured along the way of DCF development, definitely, has multiple applications.
 We just need a relevant project to apply it.

 Up to this point, Oxford Global Languages has just finished the first phase of its initiative with the launch of 30 dictionaries in 18 languages spread among 10 websites.
 Next comes the second phase with another 30 dictionaries to go.
-So there’s no way for us to cool off, since both the DCF platform and Digiteum team have work to do.
+So there’s no way for us to cool off since both the DCF platform and Digiteum team have work to do.